-Source: Authors’ computation using SPSS version 35, 2025
+Source: Authors’ computation using SPSS version 35, version 2025

-Table 10 above depicts the relationship between technological innovation in agriculture and food security.
-The Pearson correlation coefficient between technological innovations and sustainable practice in agriculture and food security is 0.610, indicating a strong positive correlation.
-This relationship is statistically significant at the 0.01 level (p = 0.002), which implies that the adoption of technological innovations in agriculture is positively associated with improvements in food security.
+Table 10 shows the relationship between technological innovation in agriculture and food security.
+The Pearson correlation coefficient between technological innovations and sustainable practices in agriculture and food security is 0.610, indicating a strong positive correlation between the two.
+This relationship is statistically significant at the 0.01 level (p = 0.002), implying that the adoption of technological innovations in agriculture is positively associated with improvements in food security.

-Test of Hypothesis
+Test of the Hypothesis

-The study employs a p-value-based significance test to assess the statistical validity of the estimates, with all computations done at a 5% significance level.
-A p-value of 0.05 or less leads to rejecting the null hypothesis and accepting the alternative, signifying the estimates are statistically significant.
-Conversely, a p-value above 0.05 results in accepting the null hypothesis and rejecting the alternative, indicating the estimates lack statistical significance.
+The study employs a p-value-based significance test to assess the estimates’ statistical validity, with all computations performed at a 5% significance level.
+A p-value of 0.05 leads to rejecting the null hypothesis and accepting the alternative, signifying that the estimates are statistically significant.
+Conversely, a p-value above 0.05 indicates that the null hypothesis is accepted and the alternative is rejected, indicating that the estimates lack statistical significance.

 Hypothesis One

-H01 There is no significant relationship between technological innovations in agriculture, food security and sustainable agricultural practices in Nigeria
+H01 There is no significant relationship between technological innovations in agriculture, food security, and sustainable agricultural practices in Nigeria.

-The regression Table 9 above presents the regression analysis for Hypothesis One (H01), which states that there is no significant relationship between technological innovations in agriculture and food security.
-The linear regression coefficient between technological innovations in agriculture, sustainable practices, and food security is 0.0434, indicating a positive, significant correlation.
+Table 9 presents the regression analysis for Hypothesis One (H01), which states that there is no significant relationship between technological innovations in agriculture and food security.
+The linear regression coefficient between technological innovations in agriculture, sustainable practices, and food security was 0.0434, indicating a positive, significant correlation.
 This relationship is statistically significant at the 0.0434 level (p = 5%), suggesting that the adoption of technological innovations in agriculture and sustainable practices is associated with food security.
-Since the p-value is less than 5%, the null hypothesis is rejected, thereby confirming that a significant relationship exists between technological innovations in agriculture and food security in Nigeria.
+The null hypothesis is rejected because the p-value is less than 5%, thereby confirming that a significant relationship exists between technological innovations in agriculture and food security in Nigeria.

-Discussion of Findings
+Discussion of the Findings

-Hypothesis One states that there is no significant relationship between technological innovations in agriculture and food security.
+Hypothesis One states that there is no significant relationship between agricultural technological innovations and food security.
 The regression analysis yielded a positive, statistically significant result (r = 0.0434, p < 0.05).
-This suggests that advancements such as mechanised farming, improved seeds, and irrigation technology are perceived as positively influencing food security.
-This aligns with the findings of Akinbobola and Afolayan (2023), Yusuf et al. (2022) and Vretenar (2025), who found that technological innovations lead to increased productivity and resilience in the agricultural sector.
-This finding is supported by structural change theory, which indicates a transition from a subsistence, traditional framework to a modernised, technology-driven economy that emphasises effective service delivery and value addition.
+This suggests that mechanized farming, improved seeds and irrigation technology are perceived as positively influencing food security.
+This aligns with the findings of Akinbobola and Afolayan (2023), Yusuf et al. (2022), and Vretenar (2025), who found that technological innovations lead to increased productivity and resilience in the agricultural sector.
+Structural change theory supports this finding, which indicates a transition from a subsistence, traditional framework to a modernized, technology-driven economy that emphasizes effective service delivery and value addition.

-The findings from the primary data show the relationship between agricultural foreign aid and food security in Nigeria.
-The analysis revealed a statistically significant positive correlation (r = .004, p < 0.05) for LogODA, (r = .007, p < 0.05) for LogFDI.
+The findings from the primary data show the relationship between AFAID and food security in Nigeria.
+The analysis revealed a statistically significant positive correlation (r = 0.004, p < 0.05) for LogODA and (r = 0.007, p < 0.05) for LogFDI.
 This implies that as foreign aid to agriculture increases, food accessibility is perceived to improve among the Nigerian population.
-This finding aligns with Ogunniyi et al. (2021), Adepoju and Oyegoke (2018), Ogundari (2017), Amaechi (2018), and Omodero and Ehikioya (2021), who emphasised that targeted agricultural aid enhances food distribution networks and reduces hunger in rural areas.
+This finding aligns with those of Ogunniyi et al. (2021), Adepoju and Oyegoke (2018), Ogundari (2017), Amaechi (2018), and Omodero and Ehikioya (2021), who emphasized that targeted agricultural aid enhances food distribution networks and reduces hunger in rural areas.